Percona-Lab/pmm-submodules/README.md

 ## How to create a feature build

-To create a feature build (FB) you have to edit `ci.yml` and specify the branches that you want the system to pull when building a feature.
+To create a feature build (B) you have to edit `ci.yml` and specify the branches that you want the system to pull when building a feature.
 For example:

 ```yaml
 deps: